tagohd/mono/Characters/All Characters.md

 %%
 Sudosays:: Added tags for Works Cited.
-Case in 19 now.
+Case is 19 now.
 Added fields for Dataview.
 #minorChange #unseenByLun
 %%